microsoft/iot-curriculum/labs/ai-edge/ocr/README.md

 [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/?WT.mc_id=iotcurriculum-github-jabenn) is a comprehensive family of AI services and cognitive APIs to help you build intelligent apps.

 This lab covers the [Azure Cognitive Service Computer Vision service](https://azure.microsoft.com/services/cognitive-services/computer-vision/?WT.mc_id=iotcurriculum-github-jabenn).
+This service has a free tier, so there will be no cost to run this lab.

+> Note that you can only have one free tier instance of each resource per Azure subscription, so if you already have a free tier set up, you can re-use it or use a paid tier.
+You can find the current pricing on the [Azure cognitive services pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/?WT.mc_id=iotcurriculum-github-jabenn).

 To learn more about these services, and to try them out on a Mac or PC, work through the [Explore computer vision in Microsoft Azure](https://docs.microsoft.com/learn/paths/explore-computer-vision-microsoft-azure/?WT.mc_id=iotcurriculum-github-jabenn) learning path on [Microsoft Learn](https://docs.microsoft.com/learn?WT.mc_id=iotcurriculum-github-jabenn).